 When multiple users are accessing cameras simultaneously, the amount of upload bandwidth that is consumed by streaming videos can be especially problematic.
 Unlike an NVR/DVR-based solution, which requires opening an individual connection for each user, Verkada multiplexes live video streams in its cloud service.
 As a result, unlimited users can watch the same live stream without increasing the individual camera’s uplink consumption.
 When accessed remotely, video is proxied through the cloud and cached to speed retrieval times and playback, reducing the impact on the local area network.

 For authorized users on the same local area network as the camera, Verkada supports a local stream.
-Local streaming has two major benefits including no WAN bandwidth impact beyond the steady state and lower latency.
+Local streaming has two major benefits including no bandwidth impact beyond the steady state and lower latency.

 Advanced Video Security for the Modern Enterprise